evently-cloud/site/src/concepts/event-id-design.md

 #### Timestamp

-The timestamp component is a 64-bit microsecond (µsecond) value in the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
+The timestamp component is a signed 64-bit microsecond (µsecond) value in the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).
 Note that 1 millisecond = 1,000 microseconds.
 When parsing the `timestamp` component in the event body to convert to a datetime, verify that your date parsing library can parse more than to the millisecond.
 Some will not be able to parse microseconds.

+#### Checksum

+The checksum component is an unsigned 32-bit integer, calculated using the [algorithm below](#ledger-id--event-checksum).

 #### Ledger ID

-A Ledger ID is a 32-bit integer.
+A Ledger ID is an unsigned 32-bit integer.
 It is computed as a partial checksum of the ledger’s genesis event, ANDed with the Ledger ID version.
 The genesis event is the ledger’s very first event and does not have a Ledger ID itself for the checksum.
 As a result, the Ledger ID is computed by following steps 1-4 of the [Event checksum](#ledger-id--event-checksum) algorithm.

 Here is an example genesis event: